Partial desingularization: Introduction

 Our minimal singularities, in general, are products of \emph{circulant singularities}, described in detail in Section \ref{sec:circ} following (see also \eqref{eq:cpintro} below), together with their \emph{neighbours}.
 (For example, given any singularity that has to be admitted after blowing-up sequences preserving nc, any neighbouring singularity must also be admitted.
 See also Section \ref{sec:alg}.)

-Circulant singularities are higher-dimensional versions of the pinch point pp. They were introduced in \cite{BMmin1}, \cite{BLMmin2} (where they were called \emph{cyclic singularities}); we give a description in terms of circulant matrices (suggested by Franklin Vera Pacheco) in Section \ref{sec:circ}, which is convenient for studying their branching behaviour.
+Circulant singularities were introduced in \cite{BMmin1}, \cite{BLMmin2} (where they were called \emph{cyclic singularities}); we give a description in terms of circulant matrices (suggested by Franklin Vera Pacheco) in Section \ref{sec:circ}, which is convenient for studying their branching behaviour.
 A circulant singularity $\cp(k)$ of order $k$ is a singularity which must be admitted as a limit of $\nc(k)$, after a blowing-up sequence preserving normal crossings.
 In particular, $\pp = \cp(2)$ and $\smooth = \cp(1)$.
 The circulant singularity $\cp(k)$ is the singularity at the origin of the hypersurface in $\geq k+1$ variables given by

 where

 with $\ep = e^{2\pi i/k}$, is the determinant of the circulant matrix in $k$ indeterminates $(X_0,X_1,\ldots,X_{k-1})$; see \eqref{eq:detcirc}.
 For example,

 \begin{examples} (1) \emph{Minimal singularities in 4 variables}; i.e., $\dim X =3$ \cite{BLMmin2}.
 The complete list of minimal singularities in 4 variables comprises $\cp(3)$ and its (singular) neighbours, together with $\nc(4)$, $\cp(2)$ and $\smooth \times \cp(2)$, where the latter means product as ideals; i.e., $y(z^2-wx^2) = 0$.
 The neighbours of $\cp(3)$ are $\nc(2)$, $\nc(3)$, and the following singularity of order 2: